-Put simply, Patient-Reported Outcome (PRO) surveys are a set of validated, standardized questions that are filled out by the patient both before and after surgery.
-Each PRO tool has a unique scoring system that quantifies the results as a single number (or several numbers, in some cases).
+Put simply, Patient-Reported Outcome (PRO) measures are a set of validated, standardized questions that are filled out by the patient both before and after surgery.
+Each PRO measure has a unique scoring system that quantifies the results as a single number (or several numbers, in some cases).

 PRO surveys are used to record patients’ functional status before a surgery/intervention, and then again at specific intervals after the surgery/intervention.
 Rather than using an X-ray or a range-of-motion test to determine the success of an intervention, PROs ask the patient for his or her own perspective.

 In the past, the most common reason for collecting PRO data was academic research.
 Now they are being used in a number of different quality programs and initiatives, including CJR, BPCI, PQRS and MU and their transition into MIPS.

 The most important reason for collecting PRO data is that it quantifies your value.
 Of all the transformations reshaping American health care, none is more profound than the shift toward value.
 A key event of this transformation occurred in 2010, when The New England Journal of Medicine published an article written by Harvard Business School professor Michael Porter titled ‘What is Value in Healthcare?’
 In this article, Porter states that value in healthcare is defined by a simple equation: Value = outcomes achieved divided by dollar spent.
 The impact of this formula has been significant, and has changed reimbursement models from payment based on volume, to payment based on value.